To find the expert care you need, call 270.251.4100

-Care for women before, during and after pregnancy, and at menopause, as well as the medical and surgical treatment of the female reproductive and urinary systems.
+Obstetrics and gynecology (OBGYN) is for women before, during and after pregnancy and at menopause.
+It includes the medical and surgical treatment of the female reproductive and urinary systems.

 Radiation oncology is the field of medicine that uses therapeutic applications of radiation to manage cancer and other diseases.
 Radiation oncologists determine the type of radiation that will be used, as well as the amount or dose, and the number and length of treatments.

-Physicians and other pain experts choose from an extensive series of diagnostic tests to precisely identify the source of a patient's pain.
-Treatment and management possibilities are wide ranging and include physical therapy, behavioral therapy, biofeedback and pain-relieving devices that are implanted under the skin.
+In pain management, physicians and other pain experts choose from an extensive series of diagnostic tests to precisely identify the source of a patient's pain.
+Treatment and management possibilities are wide-ranging and include physical therapy, behavioral therapy, biofeedback and pain-relieving devices that are implanted under the skin.

-The study of the nature and causes of disease.
-A pathologist examines body tissues to diagnose of diseases, and to determine the cause of various conditions, including death.
+Pathology is the study of the nature and causes of disease.
+A pathologist examines body tissues to diagnose diseases and to determine the cause of various conditions, including death.
 There are several subspecialties in pathology, including chemical pathology, forensic pathology, hematology pathology and neuropathology.

 Physical Medicine & Rehabilitation

-The repair, restoration or reconstruction of different parts of the body.
-Plastic and reconstructive surgeons not only perform elective cosmetic surgery to improve appearance, they also repair and reconstruct the facial features and bodies of patients with conditions caused by burns, injuries, diseases and congenital deformities.
+Plastic/reconstructive surgery involves the repair, restoration or reconstruction of different parts of the body.
+Plastic and reconstructive surgeons not only perform elective cosmetic surgery to improve appearance but they also repair and reconstruct the facial features and bodies of patients with conditions caused by burns, injuries, diseases and congenital deformities.

-The study, prevention and treatment of problems of the foot.
-A podiatrist may prescribe corrective devices and medication, or recommend physical therapy.
-Podiatrists attend colleges of podiatric medicine and graduates are doctors of podiatric medicine (DPM).
-Podiatrits with advanced training also do various types of foot surgery.
+Podiatry is the study, prevention and treatment of problems of the foot.
+A podiatrist may prescribe corrective devices and medication or recommend physical therapy.
+Podiatrists attend colleges of podiatric medicine, and graduates are doctors of podiatric medicine (DPM).
+Podiatrists with advanced training also do various types of foot surgery.

-The focus is on surgical solutions to diseases of the body's blood vessels, including the heart and lymph systems.
+Vascular surgery is the focus on surgical solutions to diseases of the body's blood vessels, including the heart and lymph systems.
 Vascular surgeons treat patients for lymphatic diseases, strokes, aneurysms, varicose veins and other conditions.

 Wound Care & Hyperbarics